 She also made some important, and probably less welcome, statements about the peace process, including:

-On settlements and the settlement "moratorium""We also made clear that this was just a first step and, like every administration for decades, underscored that the United States does not accept the legitimacy of continued Israeli settlements.
+On settlements and the settlement "moratorium": "We also made clear that this was just a first step and, like every administration for decades, underscored that the United States does not accept the legitimacy of continued Israeli settlements.
 As Israel's friend, it is our responsibility to give credit when it is due and to tell the truth when it is needed."

-"The conflict with the Palestinians and with Israel's Arab neighbors is an obstacle to prosperity and opportunity for Israelis, Palestinians, and people across the region.
+On the imperative to achieve peace: "The conflict with the Palestinians and with Israel's Arab neighbors is an obstacle to prosperity and opportunity for Israelis, Palestinians, and people across the region.
 And it threatens Israel's long-term future as a secure and democratic Jewish state."

-"As Defense Minister Barak and others have observed, the inexorable mathematics of demography are hastening the hour at which Israelis may have to choose between preserving their democracy and staying true to the dream of a Jewish homeland.
+On the "demographic threat": "As Defense Minister Barak and others have observed, the inexorable mathematics of demography are hastening the hour at which Israelis may have to choose between preserving their democracy and staying true to the dream of a Jewish homeland.
 Given this reality, a two-state solution is the only viable path for Israel to remain both a democracy and a Jewish state."

 On the linkage between the conflict and extremism: "The status quo strengthens the rejectionists who claim peace is impossible and weakens those who would accept coexistence.
 That does not serve Israel's interests or our own.
 Those willing to negotiate need to be able to show results for their efforts.
 And those who preach violence must be proven wrong.
 All of our regional challenges -- confronting the threat posed by Iran, combating violent extremism, promoting democracy and economic opportunity - become harder if rejectionists grow in power and influence.
 Conversely, a two state solution would allow Israel's contributions to the world, and to our greater humanity, to get the recognition they deserve; would allow the Palestinians to realize their own legitimate aspirations; and would undermine the appeal of extremism across the region."